gunthercox/ChatterBot/docs/chatterbot.rst

 ----------------

-By default, ChatterBot uses the `JsonFileStorageAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, the `VariableInputTypeAdapter` for input and the OutputFormatAdapter for output.
+By default, ChatterBot uses the `JsonFileStorageAdapter` adapter for storage, the `BestMatch` for logic, the `VariableInputTypeAdapter` for input and the OutputFormatAdapter for output.

 Each adapter can be set by passing in the dot-notated import path to the constructor as shown.